CSCfi/csc-user-guide/docs/support/tutorials/hyperparameter_search.md

 + choice of loss function ( determines what type of estimator to be used )
 + choice of solver

 These points are conditioned of each other.
 Hyperparameters can be numerical (discrete or continuous) or categorical (type of regularization, activation functions, solvers), and additionally many hyperparameters (may) have both linear and nonlinear effects on each other.
-Since ML models are applied to statistical problems, there is no substitue for good statistical knowledge of the problem at hand: this helps setting some possible hyperparameter options and their ranges and choosing the right type of estimator.
+Since ML models are applied to statistical problems, there is no substitute for good statistical knowledge of the problem at hand: this helps setting some possible hyperparameter options and their ranges and choosing the right type of estimator.
 For example, if all patterns, or almost all, are considered important to the problem at hand, parallel learning methods are preferable (such as neural networks); then if only some patterns are considered important then sequential statistical methods should be preferred.
 Choosing suitable hyperparameters can be done either manually or automatically.
 This documentation focuses on automated searching.

 In order to do hyperparameter search, the data is randomly divided into three separate sets: *training*, *validation* and *test* sets.
 The search for hyperparameters are done such a way, that a model is trained against a validation set.
 Once the suitable set of hyperparameters have been found, the model is then evaluated against the test set.